MinimalWindowsDev/simple-modbus-tcp-server/README.md

 ## Disclaimer

-While this implementation is more sophisticated than a basic version, it is still intended for educational and demonstration purposes.
-It may not be suitable for production environments without further development, security considerations, and thorough testing.
+This simulation is intended for educational and demonstration purposes.
+It may not reflect all the complexities and safety considerations of a real industrial system.

 ## Contributing

 Feel free to fork this project and submit pull requests with improvements or bug fixes.
 Some areas for potential enhancement include:

-- Implementing more Modbus functions
+- Adding more simulated industrial components
-- Adding error handling and logging
+- Implementing additional Modbus functions
-- Improving the simulation of real-world data
+- Improving error handling and logging
 - Enhancing the client's user interface
-- Extending the build process for more complex scenarios
+- Adding unit tests for the simulation logic